laboon/Capstone_Spring2017/project_list.md

 These are projects working with the open-source community.

 _Haiku_: Helping develop the Haiku operating system, an open-source version of BeOS.
+Note that there can be multiple groups working on this project, as long as they are working on different ideas (see below for list).
 (POC: Alex)

 Description: Potential ideas - https://www.haiku-os.org/community/gsoc/2016/ideas